Elton-Ge/chatroom/readme.md

 8. auto scroll to the bottom when there is newest message
 9. Handle multiple user with same name by giving each user a random badge color
 10. split msg by sent and received into two columns
-11. all css writen by hands, although not perfect due to limited time
+11. all css write by hands, although not perfect due to limited time
 12. Grouped consecutive msgs from the same user

 ## LIVE DEMO: https://chatroom-e0c7b.web.app/